 If you buy something that’s cheap and nasty, it will probably break and become unusable, leaving you having to shell out more money!
 Not to mention, the resources used to manufacture that item in the first place, have completely gone to waste!

 As responsible travellers we should be supporting brands that care about making excellent quality items that will last a lifetime, therefore minimising the burden on the planet’s resources.

-Lengthy warranties are a good indication of a top quality brand.
-Popular backpack brand, Osprey, offer a lifetime guarantee when you buy one of their backpacks, as do Tortuga.
-And, while their backpacks are more expensive than other brands out there, you can rest assured you are investing in a product that won’t let you down.
+Lengthy warranties are a good indication of a top-quality brand.
+Popular backpack brand, Osprey, offer a lifetime guarantee with their packs.
+While their backpacks are sometimes more expensive than other brands, you can rest assured you are investing in a product that won’t let you down.